3and4/Leither/README_EN.md

 <a href="./doc/MiMei.md"> Mimei and Application System</a>
 Introduces how to dismantle internet platform businesses through decentralized applications.
 <a href="./doc/GongShi.md"> Organization and Consensus Mechanism</a>
-How to coordinate the interests of all parties through consensus mechanisms to encourage more participation.
+How to coordinate the interests of all parties through consensus mechanism to encourage participation and cooperation.

 ### **Related Documents**
 Links to project-related information PPT: